tammet/gkc/README.md

 In case "equality": N is not set to 0, GKC uses reflexivity, paramodulation and demodulation with knuth-bendix ordering for handling equality.

-The list "strategy": [...] contains the main search strategy indicators, either
+The list "strategy": [...] contains the main search strategy indicators, default off:

 * "query_focus" : use a goal-oriented set-of-support strategy with binary resolution
 * "negative_pref" : use binary resolution with negative literals preferred
 * "positive_pref" : use binary resolution with positive literals preferred
-* "hardness_pref" : use binary resolution with "hardest" literals preferred
-* "hardness_pref" : use binary resolution with "hardest" literals preferred
+* "hardness_pref" : use binary resolution with "hardest" (similar to weight) literals preferred
 * "knuthbendix_pref" : use binary resolution with knuth-bendix ordering of literals
 * "hyper" : use hyperresolution, with negative literals preferred
+* "posunitpara": perform paramodulation from units only
+* "prohibit_nested_para": disallow paramodulation if either parent is derived by paramodulation
+* "max_ground_weight": use the weight of the heaviest ground literal as the base weight of a clause
 * "unit", "double" or "triple" : use binary unit resolution  or its generalization:
   (one of the arguments must be unit, a two-literal or three-literal clause, respectively.
 These may be added to the list in addition to the previous